Self-paced

 Global state with the Context API

-😄 why life before the Context API was harder
+Why was life before the Context API more difficult?

 How does the Context API work?

-Everyone has access to the global context now.
+Everyone now has access to the global context.

 Context API Explanation